Kai Forbath: Jacksonville Jaguars

 On December 14, 2018, Forbath was signed by the Jacksonville Jaguars as insurance for the injured Josh Lambo.
-He was released on February 19, 2019 after playing three games for the Jaguars, making four out of his five field goal attempts.
+He was released on February 19, 2019, after playing three games for the Jaguars, making four out of his five field goal attempts.

 New England Patriots

 On November 29, 2019, the New England Patriots signed Forbath after the team released Nick Folk, who had undergone an emergency appendectomy.
 Forbath became the fourth placekicker on the Patriots' active roster in the 2019 season, after longtime kicker Stephen Gostkowski was placed on injured reserve after Week 4, original replacement Mike Nugent was released after four games, and Folk.
-He made his Patriots debut on December 1, 2019 in a Week 13 matchup against the Houston Texans handling only field goals and extra points (punter Jake Bailey handled kick-off duties) and went 1-for-2 on extra points and made a 23-yard field goal in a 28–22 loss.
+He made his Patriots debut on December 1, 2019, in a Week 13 matchup against the Houston Texans handling only field goals and extra points (punter Jake Bailey handled kick-off duties) and went 1-for-2 on extra points and made a 23-yard field goal in the 28–22 road loss.
 The Patriots waived Forbath the day after the game.

 Dallas Cowboys (second stint)

 On December 9, 2019, Forbath was signed by the Dallas Cowboys after the team released Brett Maher.
 He helped to stabilize the placekicker position and didn't miss a kick for the rest of the season, making 10-of-10 field goals and 10-of-10 extra points.

 On March 24, 2020, Forbath re-signed with the Cowboys.
-He was released on August 1, 2020, without having a chance to compete for the kicking job against Greg Zuerlein.
+He was released on August 1, without having a chance to compete for the kicking job against Greg Zuerlein.

 Carolina Panthers

-On September 19, 2020, Forbath was signed to the Carolina Panthers practice squad, and was released on September 21, 2020.
-He was re-signed to the practice squad on September 25 and released again on September 28.
+On September 19, 2020, Forbath was signed to the Carolina Panthers practice squad, and was released two days later.
+He was re-signed to the practice squad on September 25 and released again three days later.